akshatrb/ARL/README.md

 If there are more visitors, the microcontroller will keep the light turned on and increment the visitor counter accordingly.

 Detailed description of H/W involved is attachhed along with the Assembly code in C.

+Feel free to contact if you've any doubts on the codebase or logic and drop a star if the repo helped you!